yanshouwang/bluetooth_low_energy/bluetooth_low_energy/README.md

 ### Linux

-Not tested enough, if you occured any problems, file an issue to let me know about it, i will fix it as soon as possible.

-PeripheralManager api is not supported because the `bluez` plugin doesn't support this yet, see [How to use bluez to act as bluetooth peripheral](https://github.com/canonical/bluez.dart/issues/85)
+PeripheralManager is not implemented because the `bluez` plugin doesn't support this yet, see [How to use bluez to act as bluetooth peripheral](https://github.com/canonical/bluez.dart/issues/85)

 ### Windows

-Not implemented yet but maybe someday or someone can use the `win32` api to implement this plugin_interface or someday the flutter team support C# on windows platform or someday I am familiar with C++ language...
+PeripheralManager is not implemented, it will be implemented in the future.

+*Note:* The `CentralManager#readRSSI` method is not implemented on windows(windows doesn't support read RSSI after connected), avoid call this when running on windows devices.